-"(a) An income-withholding order issued in another state may be sent to the person or entity defined or identified as the obligor's employer under the income-withholding provisions of Chapter 50 or Chapter 110 of the General Statutes, as applicable, without first filing a petition or comparable pleading or registering the order with a tribunal of this State.
-In the event that an obligor is receiving unemployment compensation benefits from the North Carolina Employment Security Commission, an income-withholding order issued in another state may be sent to the Employment Security Commission without first filing a petition or comparable pleading or registering the order with a tribunal of this State.
-Upon receipt of the order, the employer or the Employment Security Commission shall:

-- (1) Treat an income-withholding order issued in another state which appears regular on its face as if it had been issued by a tribunal of this - Immediately provide a copy of the order to the obligor; and (2) - (3) Distribute the funds as directed in the withholding order.
-Employment Security Commission shall not withhold an amount to exceed twenty-five percent (25%) of the unemployment compensation benefits."
+- "(a) An income-withholding order issued in another state may be sent to the person or entity defined or identified as the obligor's employer under the income-withholding provisions of Chapter 50 or Chapter 110 of the General Statutes, as applicable, without first filing a petition or comparable pleading or registering the order with a tribunal of this State.
+In the event that an obligor is receiving unemployment compensation benefits from the North Carolina Employment Security Commission, in accordance with G.S.
+96-17, an income-withholding order issued in another state may be sent to the Employment Security Commission without first filing a petition or comparable pleading or registering the order with a tribunal of this State.
+Upon receipt of the order, the employer or the Employment Security Commission shall: - Treat an income-withholding order issued in another state which (1) appears regular on its face as if it had been issued by a tribunal of this State; - (2) Immediately provide a copy of the order to the obligor; and - Distribute the funds as directed in the withholding order.
+(3) The Employment Security Commission shall not withhold an amount to exceed twenty-five percent (25%) of the unemployment compensation benefits."